UBICenter/child-allowance/jb/research.md

 ### Child labor

 *TODO: Define terms*
+*SCTP definiton:
+1. For economic activities the following age-specific thresholds are applied to identify child labour:
+ Ages 5-11: 1 any engagement in the week prior to the interview;
+ Age 12-14: 14 hours or more in the week prior to the interview.
+ Age 15-17: 43 hours or more in the week prior to the interview.
+2. For household chores (in combination with economic activities) the following age-specific thresholds are applied to identify child labour:
+ Age 5-14: 28 hours or more in the week prior to the interview;
+ Age 15-17: 43 hours or more in the week prior to the interview.
+3. Hazardous economic activities carried out in the year prior to the interview are considered to be child labour for all children under the age of 18.
+*

 The studies considered found inconsistent evidence on the effects of cash transfers on child labor.
 While the Kenya CT-OVC found a modest reduction (-12%\*\*\*) in own-farm labor, the vast majority of studies found no effect of cash transfers on child labor incidence {cite}`CTOVC_food`.